From Guessing to Placeholding: A Cost-Theoretic Framework for Uncertainty-Aware Code Completion: Ablation and Analysis

 \subsection{Why Implicit Learning?}

-As discussed at the end of \cref{sec:theory}, the entropy threshold $H^*$ is not a fixed constant but rather a dynamic value that varies with model characteristics and contextual factors.
-This observation motivates our approach of training models via SFT and RL to implicitly learn the decision boundary.
-To further validate this premise, we design a controlled experiment that directly applies fixed thresholds to post-process inference outputs and observe the resulting performance degradation.

-We select the Qwen2.5-Coder-Instruct family as our experimental models, using the base models without any APC training.
-During inference on the PC benchmark, we compute both the conditional entropy and the confidence (maximum probability) at each token position.
-After inference completes, we post-process the outputs using various entropy and confidence thresholds: when a position's entropy exceeds the entropy threshold or its confidence falls below the confidence threshold, we replace that token with a placeholder.
-We then evaluate the modified outputs using PCR and Cost metrics.
-By sweeping across different threshold values, we obtain performance curves for each threshold configuration, with a horizontal dashed line marking the base model's original Cost (\cref{fig:threshold}).
+As discussed at the end of \cref{sec:theory}, $H^*$ is not a fixed constant but a dynamic, context-dependent value.
+This motivates training models to implicitly learn the decision boundary via SFT and RL.
+To validate this premise, we design a controlled experiment applying fixed thresholds to post-process base model outputs.
+Using the Qwen2.5-Coder-Instruct family without any APC training, we compute the conditional entropy and confidence at each token position during inference on the PC benchmark.
+We then sweep various entropy and confidence thresholds—replacing tokens exceeding the entropy threshold or falling below the confidence threshold with placeholders—and evaluate the modified outputs using PCR and Cost metrics.
+The resulting performance curves are shown in \cref{fig:threshold}, with horizontal dashed lines marking each base model's original Cost.

-The results reveal consistent patterns.
-As the entropy threshold increases, PCR decreases—fewer positions satisfy the entropy condition, resulting in fewer placeholder insertions.
-Correspondingly, the Cost metric initially drops from a high value as the threshold rises, indicating that effective placeholders begin to take effect.
-Confidence thresholds exhibit analogous behavior (decreasing confidence thresholds show similar trends to increasing entropy thresholds).

-Critically, however, the Cost curves for all models converge to a value nearly identical to the base model's original inference cost, regardless of threshold configuration.
-This convergence clearly demonstrates that blindly applying a fixed threshold for placeholder insertion yields no net benefit—instead, misplaced placeholders increase costs rather than reducing them.
-Comparing these results with the SFT and GRPO variants in \cref{tab:results}, we observe that trained models achieve substantially lower Cost values.
-This stark contrast empirically validates our theoretical argument: the entropy threshold is inherently context-dependent and cannot be captured by a universal constant.
-Only through implicit learning can models internalize the dynamic decision boundary required for true cost minimization.
+As the entropy threshold increases (or confidence threshold decreases), PCR drops monotonically—fewer positions trigger placeholder insertion.
+Cost initially decreases as effective placeholders take effect, yet critically, the Cost curves for all model scales converge to a value nearly identical to the base model's original inference cost regardless of threshold configuration.
+This demonstrates that naively applying a fixed threshold yields no net benefit: misplaced placeholders offset the gains from well-placed ones.
+In contrast, the SFT and GRPO variants in \cref{tab:results} achieve substantially lower Cost, empirically validating that the optimal entropy threshold is inherently context-dependent and cannot be captured by a universal constant—only through implicit learning can models internalize the dynamic decision boundary required for true cost minimization.